WAT CHAI WATTHANARAM

 “Meanwhile we also viewed some of most elegant Siamese temples and pyramids, especially the large and the small “Abbentak”, one for the kings and the other for the queens, built in the grand manner at no little cost, glittering with gold and gemstones like a gilded mountain.
 The larger one has a wide and blunt domelike tower, elegantly sculpted and girded by gilded images.
 One could walk around it, and at the front side one could climb many stone steps to about half-way.
 There was a door that is not opened for anyone except, formerly, for the kings.
 Inside there are many images (said to be) made of solid gold.
 In front, at the entrance next to the stairway, there also stood many gilded statues in niches especially made for this purpose.
 And on every side an awe-inspiring, large man of stone guards the entrance, each with a tiger standing before him, a tiger which, it is said, he fought and vanquished.
 From there we walked under a broad and very long gallery that had been built around this tower in the shape of a large square, standing so completely full of large costly gilded images that we almost overlooked the extraordinary multitude of smaller medium-sized and very small images.
 It was impossible to count them.
 Many were of copper and metal.
 Most sat with legs crossed under the body as usual, though in every one of the corners and in other notable places some stood upright on their legs or feet.
 There were also so many middle-sized and very small ones, beaten from pure gold, that it seemed unbelievable. ….Most of these figures were much bigger than men or women, as large as the greatest giants and giantesses about whom we might ever have heard or read.
 All the ones here were in beautiful proportions, modeled in brickwork and polished up with lime and then made smooth and even with black lacquer, on which they manage to attach very firmly the beaten gold, since I myself have seen how they made such images in a restored and hence ‘new’ temple not far from the lodge.
 To sum up, this certainly looked to be as beautiful and elegant a display as one is likely to find in all of papistry.
 This is especially true of the small Abbentak.
 As to size, construction, elegance, and multitude of images it matches the larger one.
 Moreover, these [images] all seemed newly gilded, all the way up to the highest vault.
 To simple folk this had the appearance of a small heaven.
 Even if I seem to write extensively about this, [what I describe here] is hardly half of what we ourselves beheld in astonishment.”
 [9]

-Wat Chai Watthanaram is an example of symmetry.
-The temple is built on an east-west axis, oriented to the east, towards the main river and the upcoming Sun.
-The monastery is nearly perfectly sculpted, rendering it a beauty as much in the horizontal as in the vertical plane.
-Most of the structures described here still can be seen today, except for the vihara and the monk’s residences, which were likely mainly built in wood.
-The use of eight spired roof halls or meru in the gallery's construction makes Wat Chai Watthanaram unique.
+Wat Chai Watthanaram exemplifies symmetry.
+The temple is built on an east-west axis, oriented east towards the main river and the rising sun.
+The monastery is nearly perfectly sculpted, rendering it beautiful in both the horizontal and vertical planes.
+Most of the structures described here can still be seen today, except for the vihara and the monks’ residences, which were likely built mainly of wood.
+The use of eight-spired roof halls, or meru, in the gallery's construction makes Wat Chai Watthanaram unique.

 (Ground plan of Wat Chai Watthanaram)